Below are the combined sailing instructions for both dinghy and cruiser competitors.

 23.1.
 The time limit shall be 30 minutes after the first boat of the fleet finishing.
 This alters RRS 35.

-24.1 A dinghy’s start time for a pursuit race shall be calculated using Portsmouth Number
+24.1.
+A dinghy’s start time for a pursuit race shall be calculated using PY handicaps.

-24.3 A white light may be shown from the clubhouse for 5 seconds prior to the start time for
+24.3.
+A white light may be shown from the clubhouse for 5 seconds prior to the start time for each class racing.

-24.5 No signals will be made to indicate premature starters.
+24.5.
+No signals will be displayed to indicate a premature starter(s).
 This alters RRS 29.1.

 Cruiser – this section applies to cruiser competitors